Skip to content

 Graceful Degradation¤

-• Missing JIRA tickets: Log warning, continue
+• Missing JIRA tickets: Log warning and continue (no rollback).

-• Field validation errors: Skip invalid fields
+• Field validation errors: Skip invalid fields (best-effort persist).

 IncidentUpdate Integration¤